albertosaa/ActiveCooling/hardware/readme.md

 </p>

-4. By using some 3D modeling software, draw a 4mm thick mounting flange for the air duct inlet (similar to the own mounting structure of the fan).
-Draw a hollow frame corresponding to the GPU (or FPGA) card’s air intake outline on the same diagram, at a plane offset from the origin given by the distance between the fan mounting position and the card’s air intake (when installed in the PC case).
+4. By using some 3D modeling software, draw a 4mm thick mounting flange for the air duct inlet (similar to the fan mounting structure).
+Draw a hollow frame corresponding to the GPU (or FPGA) card’s air intake outline on the same diagram, at a plane with an offset from the origin given by the distance between the fan mounting position and the card’s air intake (when installed in the PC case).
 Make this frame 15 mm high, 2.5 mm thick, and oversized in such a way that allows a gap of at least 5mm between the frame (which will become the duct’s air exit) and the board’s air intake.
 Refer to the measurements taken in the previous steps to align the two drawings.
 If possible, use the automatic composing features of the 3D modeling software to draw the air duct’s body between the two ends (we used the “loft” tool on Autodesk Fusion 360.
 As this tool deals only with a solid object, we used it twice: for the outer and inner duct shells and subtracted the resulting objects to obtain a hollow body).

 <p align="center">